rppicomidi/midi2usbhost/C-Code/README.md

 # Hardware Variations
-If you are targeting a board other than the Raspberry Pi Pico that does not have UART 1 available or does not have GPIO 4 or GPIO 5, which are the default pins for, you can data to CMake to properly target your hardware.
+If you are targeting a board other than the Raspberry Pi Pico that does not have UART 1 available or does not have GPIO 4 or GPIO 5, which are the default pins for, you can send data to CMake to properly target your hardware.
 There are 3 variables you can to set

 - `MIDI_UART_NUM` can be 0 or 1 to depending on whether you use uart0 or uart1 for MIDI.
 The default value is 1.
 - `MIDI_UART_TX_GPIO` is the GPIO number (not the package pin number) of the UART's transmit pin.
 The default is 4.
 If you choose a different pin, make sure that the